About the Data

 What accounts for differences in denominators?

 The number of births and maternal deliveries used to calculate each maternal and newborn measure or characteristic may vary due to missing data and/or measure restrictions.
 Newborn measures were per neonate live birth from birth records with or without linkage to a UB-04 newborn hospitalization.
-The maternal measures were per UB-04 deliveries with linkage to a live birth from birth records.
+The maternal delivery characteristics and labor and delivery measures were per UB-04 deliveries with linkage to a live birth from birth records.
+For the maternal safety measures, linkage to live birth from birth records was not required.
 One delivery was counted regardless of plurality.

 How were demographic data determined?